tidesdb/tidesdb/doc/05-internals/transactions-and-mvcc.md

 intervals scanned both.

 The question that scan asks is narrow.
-Not *what is the newest version of this key*, but only **does any version of it exist above my snapshot**.
+Not *what is the newest version of this key*, but only **does any version of it exist above my snapshot and below my own sequence**.
 That distinction is worth a great deal, because answering the first question means descending a btree in every overlapping sstable at every level, parsing nodes and verifying checksums, purely to discard the answer.

+The upper bound matters as much as the lower.
+The scan runs after the commit has drawn its sequence, and a writer that drew a higher one may already have applied its batch — commits overlap, and the apply is the last step of each.
+That writer is ordered after this commit, so its version stales nothing this commit read and contests nothing it writes; it is that writer's own validation, against this commit's version, that decides between them.
+Asking about every version there is refused both, and a pair of concurrent writers to one key could each be refused on account of the other.
+So the store is asked only about versions sequenced below the commit; writers above it are not its concern, and writers below it that have not applied yet are in the claim set.

 Every sstable records the newest sequence it contains in its footer.
 An sstable whose newest sequence is at or below the transaction's snapshot **cannot** hold a conflicting version, so the